Nick Greenwood (cricketer): Career

 In the opening match of the 2024–25 ICC Men's T20 World Cup Europe Qualifier in Germany in July 2024, Greenwood made 85 not out against Serbia as Jersey scored their highest T20I total to date, racking up 233 for 3.
 He also recorded career-best bowling figures of 3/8 as the islanders' won by 165 runs.

 In September 2024 he was named in Jersey's 14-player squad for the 2024 Cricket World Cup Challenge League A in Kenya.
 Greenwood took his first five-wicket haul in List A cricket in the islanders' match against Qatar, bagging a player-of-the-match winning 5/38 in a 168-run victory.

 He was named in the Jersey squad for the 2025 Men's T20 World Cup Europe Regional Final.
 In their final match of the tournament, Greenwood top-scored for the islanders with 49 as they defeated Scotland.

+In February 2026, Greenwood made his maiden first-class century, scoring 143 for Wellington against Central Districts in the Plunkett Shield, before compiling his second ton at this level with 103 in the club's next match against Canterbury.

+He was included in the Jersey squad for the 2026 Men's T20 World Cup Europe Sub-regional Qualifier A in Cyprus.
+During their final group match against Croatia, Greenwood scored 66 from 24 balls, including hitting two 4s and seven 6s, in a 109 run win as they secured a place in the tournament final.

+Greenwood made 102 off 92 balls, an innings which included four 6s and six 4s, for Jersey in a 50 over match against the United Arab Emirates at Grainville on 27 July 2026.